wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Six Sigma includes methodologies DMAIC (Define, Measure, Analyze, Improve existing, Control process) or DMADV (Define, Measure, Analyze, Design, Verify new customer)

-   * Control Objectives for Information and Related Technology (COBIT) is a security controls development framework that uses a process model to subdivide IT into four domains: Plan and Organize (PO), Acquire and Implement (AI), Deliver and Support (DS), and Monitor and Evaluate (ME).
+   * Control Objectives for Information and Related Technology (COBIT) is a security controls development framework that uses a process model to subdivide IT into four domains: 1) Plan and Organize (PO), 2) Acquire and Implement (AI), 3) Deliver and Support (DS), and 4) Monitor and Evaluate (ME).

    * Department of Defense Architecture Framework (DoDAF) is an architecture framework that organizes a set of products under eight viewpoints: Capability Viewpoint (CV), Data and Information Viewpoint (DIV), Operation viewpoint (OV), Project Viewpoint (PV), SerViCes Viewpoint (SvcV), STanDards Viewpoint (STDV), and Systems viewpoint (SV), All Viewpoint (required) (AV).

-   * British Ministry of Defence Architecture Framework (MODAF) is an architecture framework that divides information into seven viewpoints: STrategic viewpoint (StV), Operational Viewpoint (OV), Service-Oriented Viewpoint (SOV), Acquisition Viewpoint (AcV), Technical viewpoint (TV), Systems Viewpoint (SV), All viewpoint (AV).
+   * British Ministry of Defense Architecture Framework (MODAF) is an architecture framework that divides information into seven viewpoints: STrategic viewpoint (StV), Operational Viewpoint (OV), Service-Oriented Viewpoint (SOV), Acquisition Viewpoint (AcV), Technical viewpoint (TV), Systems Viewpoint (SV), All viewpoint (AV).

    * DHS (Department of Homeland Security) is involved in promoting software security best practices.
 Its Build Security In (BSI) initiative promotes a process-agnostic approach that makes security recommendations with regard to architectures, testing methods, code reviews, and management processes.
    <br /><br />